I am firmly ensconced here in the prestigious Attila the Hun chair at the distinguished Limbaugh Institute for advanced conservative studies.

 It's very substantive.

-Uh, but there's nothing substantive to the Democrats' attacks.
+Now, I know he's talking about ads, political ads here, but there's nothing substantive to the Democrats' attacks.

 That's the point.

-It is all personal, and it's all based on a foundation of falsehoods, untruths, prevarications, and for those of you in Rio Linda lies.
+It is all personal, and it's all based on a foundation of falsehoods, untruths, prevarications, and for those of you in Rio Linda, lies.

-Uh has the potential to be good for us.
+And yet, this is good for us, has the potential to be good for us.

-That's uh what we do here, uh folks.
+That's what we do here, folks.

 We make the complex understandable.

-Says Russia, using the ExxonMobil $8.4 billion profit as if it came entirely from gasoline sales.
+He says, Russia using the ExxonMobil $8.4 billion profit as if it came entirely from gasoline sales.

 It doesn't.

-The oil company profits come from a lot of they sell jet fuel, they sell a number of other things.
+The oil company profits come from a lot of them.

-Uh still the feds are getting taxes on every product produced from each barrel of crude.
+Still, the feds are getting taxes on every product produced from each barrel of crude.

 Your kids wouldn't have crayons without big oil.